 The ACS Office of Community Engagement and Partnerships (OCEP) supports ACS-funded community-based programs and promotes primary prevention and child and family well-being strategies.
-ACS contracts directly with non-for-profit corporations to establush and operate two community-based initiatives, the Community Partnership Program and the Family Enrichment Centers (FEC).
+ACS contracts directly with non-for-profit corporations to establish and operate two community-based initiatives, the Community Partnership Program and the Family Enrichment Centers (FEC).
 OCEP also organizes Demystifying ACS workshops for providers and residents.
 All OCEP initiatives are voluntary and open to all New York City residents.

 ACS funds 11 Community Partnerships, which serve as ambassadors to the community, advocates for families, and advisors to ACS.
 The Community Partnerships were first established in 2007 as a commitment from ACS to partner directly with communities to ensure everyone – from government agencies to social service providers, faith-based groups, and local leaders – is involved in efforts to support New York City children and families.